-The Security Education Companion is a resource for people teaching digital security to their friends and neighbors.sec.eff.org
+The Security Education Companion is a resource for people teaching digital security to their friends and neighbors.

 Security Education Companion, by the Electronic Frontier Foundation: regularly updated.

 This is a huge compendium of teaching materials and resources for security trainers.
-The SEC is designed to encourage and support people who want to become the security and privacy expert within their own communities.
+The SEC is designed to encourage and support people who want to become security and privacy resources within their own communities.
 It is also useful for experienced security trainers, providing useful curriculum and teaching tools.
+EFF has really built out the section about being an educator, including Am I the Right Person?, Cultural Sensitivity, and training challenges like When Different Threat Models Are in the Same Room.
+The resource also incorporates input and iterative feedback from the loose-knit community of digital security trainers.
 Pro tip: Under the teaching materials section, it includes printable handouts formatted as easy-to-edit Powerpoint/LibreOffice slides, so you can quickly remix your materials for your community.